Dormant Companies and Their Filing Obligations in Singapore

 What is a Dormant Company?

-A dormant company is generally one which does not engage in business activity.
-This may include buying or selling goods, paying dividends, or receiving income.
+A dormant company is generally a company that does not engage in business activity.
+Such activity may include buying or selling goods, paying dividends, or receiving income.

 One may consider leaving their company dormant if, for example, they decide to take a break from trading and resume when ready – since a dormant company holds its status only temporarily.